-8.2 babel
+8.3 babel

-The babel package contains ability to switch many built in features that are language dependent to a language other than English.
-If you wish to write a document n Swedish you simply load the package as
+The babel package(Braams and Bezos, 2022) contains ability to switch many built in features that are language dependent to a language other than English.
+If you wish to write a document in Swedish you simply load the package as

+'''

 \usepackage[swedish]{babel}

+'''

-The document will then be shown with many small automaticallt generated differences to the English version.
+The document will then be shown with many small automatically generated differences to the English version.
 Certain headings such as 'Contents' and 'References' will be in your chosen language, dates will be written in the standard of your language, etc. Please refer to the babel package documentation for details.

 With babel it is also possible to write multilingual documents and switch between languages mid-document.
+This is accomplished by first defining the languages of the document and then switching between the two using and